-5.40km – As the gravel path runs out, ignore the rutted muddy vehicle tracks heading uphill towards the scattering of tree ahead, and TURN RIGHT onto the more vague grassy path that turns towards heather.
+5.40km – As the gravel path runs out, ignore the rutted muddy vehicle tracks heading uphill towards the scattering of the tree ahead, and TURN RIGHT onto the vaguer grassy path that turns towards heather.
 After 50 metres ignore the grassy fork bearing right and follow the path as it heads uphill towards a dead tree.

 5.90km – At the grassy crossroads in the dip of land, TURN RIGHT, ignoring the more major path that appears to continue ahead.
 This path curves a few times before joining the paved road.

 6.30km – TURN RIGHT onto the paved road.
 After 400 metres, shortly after crossing the stone bridge, TURN LEFT.
 Again there is a map and wooden post to guide you.

 7.10km – As a wide path joins from the right, TURN LEFT to head towards deep muddy vehicle ruts.
 Continue along this path.
 This path is well-established and easy to follow.
 Enjoy distant views on your left to Sunbiggin Tarn.

 7.50km – BEAR LEFT to head around a field and downhill towards a wooden bridge.
 After crossing the wooden bridge CONTINUE STRAIGHT ON headed uphill.

 9.00km – As the path forks near the corner of a dry-wall field BEAR LEFT to walk with the dry-wall on your left.
 After 200 metres TURN RIGHT away from the gate.
 The path will fork almost immediately BEAR RIGHT to walk towards the drywall ahead.